athena-framework/athena/docs/routing.md

 When a controller is inherited from, all callbacks defined on that controller will also be inherited.
 This allows developers to smartly define their controllers to make use of inheritance to share common callbacks, such as for setting headers for public vs private routes.

 The same idea also applies to methods.
-Class methods can be defined on parent controllers so that each child controller has those methods defined.
-Such as the `get_request`/`get_response` methods Athena defines by default.
+Instance methods can be defined on parent controllers so that each child controller has those methods defined.

 Callbacks can also be defined to run on _all_ routes no matter which controller they are in.
 This can be achieved by adding a callback action to the parent controller: `Athena::Routing::Controller`.